Munsif.

 Key differences:

-• track is required — Angular enforces it for performance (no more silent re-renders)
+• track is required — Angular enforces it for performance (no more silent full re-renders)

 @switch (replaces ngSwitch)